OGRECave/ogre-procedural/docs/manual/shapepath.md

 Shapes, paths and tracks {#shapepath}
 ========================

+[TOC]

-In Ogre Procedural, shapes, paths and tracks all are made of line connected points.
+In Ogre %Procedural, shapes, paths and tracks all are made of line connected points.

 The difference between them is :